-Welcome to the web and blog site for fundraiser and cultural activist Art Menius.
+Welcome to the web and blog site for fundraiser, writer, folk music organizer and presenter, radio host, and cultural activist Art Menius.
 I’ll post new writings, links to interesting stuff, and old articles from my archive here.

 For information about Art Menius’ fundraising, consulting, long range planning, marketing, and interim director services for nonprofit organizations, please click here.